 Table of Contents

-Magnesium sulphate paste is a popular, old-fashioned remedy for infections of the skin.
+Magnesium sulphate paste — better known as Epsom salts — is a popular but old-fashioned remedy for infections of the skin.
 Usually applied to boils and carbuncles, the cooling, white paste helps the skin heal so it pushes areas of infection up and out.
-Healing skin infections, however, is just one of many uses for this versatile product.
+Speeding up the healing of skin infections, however, is just one of many uses for this versatile product.

 What Is Magnesium Sulphate Paste?

 Magnesium sulphate is the chemical name for Epsom salts, an inexpensive product added to warm water for soaking, warm, healing, baths.
 The paste combines finely ground Epsom salts with water and glycerin, to make the product smooth, and phenol, to prevent a growth of bacteria.

 Magnesium sulphate paste is not, as some people have suggested, a homeopathic preparation.
 It is a natural mineral product.
 Magnesium sulphate was first mined on a commercial scale near the town of Epsom, in England, where springs bubble through chalk hills into thick clay.
 The magnesium sulphate sticks to the clay and is easily scraped away in a nearly pure form.
 Modern magnesium sulphate products, of course, are made with purified salts.